chriscarrollsmith/network-chat-room/program_flow.md

 This function first creates a `root` logger set to log messages at the `logging.DEBUG` level and adds a `logger.StreamHandler` to it.
 It also creates and adds a `logging.Formatter` that includes the timestamp, name, log level, and message.

-The function then creates and adds a `queue.Queue` with -1 maxsize (no limit) and a `logging.handlers.QueueHandler` that uses the queue as a buffer.
+The function then creates and adds a `queue.Queue` with -1 `maxsize` (no limit) and a `logging.handlers.QueueHandler` that uses the queue as a buffer.
 It also creates and starts a `logging.handlers.QueueListener`.
 Under the hood, the `QueueHandler` will push log records to the queue, and the `QueueListener` will pop them off and pass them to the `StreamHandler`.

 Since `logging.Logger` instances are singletons, we don't return the logger from this function.
-We run it once at the entrypoint, and all subsequent calls to `logging.getLogger` will inherit the configuration from the root logger.
+Rather, we run the `configure_logger` function once at the entrypoint, and all subsequent calls to `logging.getLogger` will inherit the configuration from the root logger.

-## Server initialization
+## Server `RequestHandler` initialization

 When we start the server with `python -m server.server`, it initializes a `socketserver.ThreadingTCPServer` instance that listens for incoming connections on 0.0.0.0:8888 until the server errors or is manually stopped by a keyboard interrupt, at which point it logs a message and closes the server.
-When initializing the `socketserver.ThreadingTCPServer` server, it passes a `Handler` class (which inherits from `socketserver.BaseRequestHandler`) to the constructor.
+When initializing the `socketserver.ThreadingTCPServer` server, it passes a `RequestHandler` class (which inherits from `socketserver.BaseRequestHandler`) to the constructor.
 This class contains methods for managing client connections and handling authentication, chat messages, and file transfers.

-The `socketserver.ThreadingTCPServer` will spin up a new thread and a separate `Handler` instance for each client connection.
+The `socketserver.ThreadingTCPServer` will spin up a new thread and a separate `RequestHandler` instance for each client connection.
 Class variables (not to be confused with instance variables) are used for synchronization across threads.
 A `clients_lock` class variable is used as a context manager for thread-safety when accessing the `clients` dictionary, which is a class variable mapping usernames to `Handler` instances.
 Additionally, the class has a `user_manager` (an instance of `UserManager`) for storing and accessing user records and `chat_history` (an instance of `ChatHistory`) for storing and accessing chat logs.
 It also defines a constant `max_buff_size` of 1024 (1 KB) as the maximum buffer size for receiving data.

-The Handler class's `setup` method creates empty `user`, `file_peer`, and `authed` instance variables for tracking the current user, the file transfer peer, and the authentication status of the user.
-This special named method is called by `socketserver.ThreadingTCPServer` when setting up a new thread upon client connection (so you don't have to override the `__init__` method).
+While the class and its variables will be shared across all threads, instances and their variables will be unique to each thread.
+The `RequestHandler` class's `setup` method creates empty `user`, `file_peer`, and `authed` instance variables for tracking the current user, the file transfer peer, and the authentication status of the user.
+This is a special named method called by `socketserver.ThreadingTCPServer` when setting up a new thread upon client connection (so you don't have to override the `__init__` method).

 > ### UserManager initialization
 >